 The Global Field Program (GFP) brings Master’s degree candidates, scientists, educators, community leaders, and others together at conservation hotspots in Africa, Asia, Australia, and the Americas for firsthand experience with inquiry-driven education, environmental stewardship, and global understanding.
 GFP candidates join a growing network of leaders who work collaboratively to bring about change in local and global contexts.
-This program builds on the graduate courses and environmental partnerships of Earth Expeditions (see the Earth Expeditions website for descriptions of the global field sites).
+The GFP builds on the graduate courses and environmental partnerships of Earth Expeditions (see the Earth Expeditions website for descriptions of the global field sites).

 Because the GFP combines summer field courses worldwide with web learning communities, this Master's degree can be completed part-time from anywhere in the U.S. or abroad.

-Current field sites: Australia, Kenya, Namibia, Mongolia, Borneo, Thailand, Belize, the Amazon Rainforest, Baja, Costa Rica, Guyana, and Hawaii with future conservation and education partnerships anticipated at future sites.
+Current field sites: the Amazon Rainforest, Australia, Baja, Belize, Borneo, Costa Rica, Guyana, Hawaii, India, Kenya, Mongolia, Namibia and Thailand with future conservation and education partnerships in development.

 Bachelor's degree.
 Enrollment is open to applicants regardless of academic major or profession.